react-hook-form/codemod/README.md

 ## Goal

-Migrate your React Hook Form codebase from older version to new without the hassle by using our codemod scrips
+Migrate your React Hook Form codebase from older version to new without the hassle by using our codemod scripts

 ## Usage